My Child Wants to Be a Doctor

 The most important point to remember is that you don’t need to have any science background or be a professional of any sort to support your child.
 We all want to help our children follow their dreams!
 Most parents know as little about supporting a budding physician as I do about how to help my son, who wants to dance professionally.
 That’s OK!
 I do the same thing as you: I look for answers online.
 And I’m here to give you some ideas.

-So here is the advice I give parents who want to do their best for their child who wants to be a doctor:
+So here is the advice I give parents who want to know what to do when their teen or child wants to be a doctor:

 1. Ask your child why it sounds appealing and help them develop themselves in that direction.